consci210/-Enkokilish-/.github/ISSUE_TEMPLATE/bug_report.md

----
-name: Bug report
+🐛 Bug Report
-about: Create a report to help us improve
-title: ''
-labels: ''
-assignees: ''

----

-**Describe the bug**
+Thank you for taking the time to report a bug in our application!
+Please fill out the form below to help us improve our app. 🙏

+- Description
-A clear and concise description of what the bug is.
+Please provide a clear and concise description of the bug you encountered.

-**To Reproduce**
+- Steps to Reproduce
-Steps to reproduce the behavior:
+Please provide step-by-step instructions to help us reproduce the issue you encountered.
-1. Go to '...'
+    - 1.Go to '...' <br/>
-2. Click on '....'
+     2.Click on '....'   <br/>
-3. Scroll down to '....'
+     3.Scroll down to '....'   <br/>
-4. See error
+     4.See error    <br/>

-**Expected behavior**
+     5.Expected Behavior    <br/>
-A clear and concise description of what you expected to happen.
+     Please describe what you expected to happen instead of the bug.

-**Screenshots**
+- Screenshots
-If applicable, add screenshots to help explain your problem.
+If applicable, please attach screenshots to help illustrate the issue you encountered.

-**Desktop (please complete the following information):**
+- Device Information
+Please provide information about the device and browser you are using:
+    - Desktop:
- - OS: [e.g. iOS]
+       - Operating System: [e.g. Windows, macOS]
- - Browser [e.g. chrome, safari]
+       - Browser: [e.g. Chrome, Firefox]
- - Version [e.g. 22]
+       - Version: [e.g. 89.0.4389.82]

-**Smartphone (please complete the following information):**
+    - Smartphone:
- - Device: [e.g. iPhone6]
+       - Device: [e.g. iPhone 12, Samsung Galaxy S21]
- - OS: [e.g. iOS8.1]
+       - Operating System: [e.g. iOS 14, Android 11]
- - Browser [e.g. stock browser, safari]
+       - Browser: [e.g. Safari, Chrome]
- - Version [e.g. 22]
+       - Version: [e.g. 14.4.2]

-**Additional context**
-Add any other context about the problem here.
+- Additional Information
+Please provide any additional information or context that you think may be helpful in understanding and resolving the issue.